OpenBMB/ChatDev/README.md

    cd ChatDev
    pip3 install -r requirements.txt
    ```
 4. **Set OpenAI API Key:** Export your OpenAI API key as an environment variable.
 Replace `"your_OpenAI_API_key"` with your actual API key.
-Remember that this environment variable is session-specific, so you'll need to set it again if you open a new terminal session.
+Remember that this environment variable is session-specific, so you need to set it again if you open a new terminal session.
    On Unix/Linux:
    ```
    export OPENAI_API_KEY="your_OpenAI_API_key"